-If you book a Wayward show and decide later to add other artists to the bill, please be sure they meet the aesthetic guidelines of our mission!
-When you book artists who don’t do the kind of material we present, it misleads others as to what the series is about.
+If you book a Wayward show and decide later to add other artists to the bill, we ask that you please make sure they also support the goals outlined above.

 For events that are not part of the Wayward Music Series, the space may be rented from Historic Seattle (subject to their approval).

-Admission for most Wayward shows is a $5-$15 sliding scale “suggested donation” at the door; that means people pay what they can afford, and we don’t turn anyone away if they can’t pay.
+Admission for most Wayward shows is a $5 – $15 sliding scale “suggested donation” at the door; that means people pay what they can afford, and we don’t turn anyone away if they can’t pay.
 We strongly recommend this approach as we’ve found it generally works very well, but you can charge a set admission fee if you prefer.
 Likewise, you can set up advance online ticket sales with Brown Paper Tickets or Stranger Tickets.
-If you want to do a show with all free admission, you will have to pay a flat rental fee of $300 to use the space.
+If you want to do a show with all free admission without asking for donations, you will have to pay a flat rental fee of $350 to use the space.

 YOU ARE SELF-PRESENTING!
 There is no staff here to assist you with running your show.
 An on-duty caretaker will give you the keys to the space and the cash box.
 That is all of the “help” available, so plan on being self-sufficient or enlisting friends.
 If you are not prepared to do your own promotion, run your own lights/sound/box office, set up your own chairs, and clean up after yourself, then this might not be the right situation for you.